iamhns7/iamhns7/README.md

 About Me;

-I am a Software Engineering student working in the Frontend and Web development field.
+I am a Software Engineering student currently working in the Frontend and Web development field.
 I focus on learning modern web technologies, improving my practical skills, and gaining real-world development experience.

 ---